juxt/joplin/README.md

 The value of this key must be a map containing the keys `:databases`, `:migrators`, `:seeds` and `:environments`.
 The first three are pure declarations and `:environments` is where these declarations gets combined.
 For more details on these 4 keys see the [Concepts wiki page](https://github.com/juxt/joplin/wiki/concepts).

 Please note that the folders with migrators and seed-var namespaces needs to be in the classpath in order for joplin to access them.
+Joplin will also look into any jar files on the classpath for resource folders with matching name.

 Example of a joplin definition;
 ```clojure